 The panelists shared their inspirational journeys and their paths towards setting up their businesses and highlighted their successes, and the positive impact of the EU4WE program on their businesses.

 The women entrepreneurs then joined networking groups based on the sectors they operate in.
 They had the chance to discuss their sector’s interests, challenges and solutions with consultants and business advisors from the A2M program and Berytech.

 “Of all aspects of social misery, nothing is so heartbreaking as unemployment, IRC was established 20 years ago, our social responsibility towards our country and our people is growing and turning to be a target for us to achieve.
 We are promoting our country as a hub to attract foreign companies to the Lebanese market.
 WEEL has been one of the cornerstones in our growth by supporting us in our rebranding, automation and the renovation of our co-working spaces,” explained Mayssoun Abdallah, Group Commercial Director of IRC.

 About The Program

-WEEL is part of a larger programme, the EU for Women Empowerment (EU4WE), a 36-month programme (October 2019 – September 2022) funded by the European Union and implemented by Expertise France.
+WEEL is part of a larger programme, the EU for Women Empowerment (EU4WE), a 42-month programme (October 2019 – March 2023) funded by the European Union and implemented by Expertise France.
 It aims at promoting full and unconditional equality between men and women in Lebanon.
 The specific purpose of EU4WE is to reduce gender-based violence through women’s empowerment and enhance existing institutional mechanisms working towards gender equality.